 We recognise the impact that climate change is having on our partner communities, and seek to mitigate this impact wherever possible.

-Mary MacKillop Today does not support programs or partnerships that specifically target environmental sustainability because it is not our expertise.
+Mary MacKillop Today’s main focus is education.
+Therefore, we do not support projects or partnerships that specifically target environmental sustainability because it is not our expertise.

 Mary MacKillop Today mainstreams environmental sustainability into its programming.
 It does this through:

-• Working with local people to identify any environmental impacts whilst conducting the needs assessment and planning of projects/programs.
+- Working with local people to identify any environmental impacts whilst conducting the needs assessment and planning of projects.
 This ensures early identification of environmental risks.

-• Analysing the information gained from the needs assessment to ensure that the project/program design avoids, minimises, or mitigates any negative environmental impact.
+- Analysing the information gained from the needs assessment to ensure that the project design avoids, minimises, or mitigates any negative environmental impact.

-• Monitoring and evaluating all projects/programs to measure their environmental impact and using lessons in ongoing design and management.
+- Monitoring and evaluating all projects to measure their environmental impact and using lessons in ongoing design and management.

-• Incorporating climate change mitigation and disaster risk reduction into our projects/programs wherever possible.
+- Incorporating climate change mitigation into our projects wherever possible.

-Mary MacKillop Today integrates environmental sustainability into its business practices through:
+Mary MacKillop Today commits to integrate environmental sustainability into its daily activities through: